martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ## Key Derivation Labels {#labels}

-The labels used to derive keying material in {{QUIC-TLS}} change from "quic key", "quic iv", "quic hp", and "quic ku" to "quicpi key", "quicpi iv", "quicpi hp", and "quicpi ku", respectively.
+The labels used to derive keying material in {{RFC9001}} change from "quic key", "quic iv", "quic hp", and "quic ku" to "quicpi key", "quicpi iv", "quicpi hp", and "quicpi ku", respectively.

 ## Initial Packet Header

-The figure below is presented in the format from {{QUIC-TRANSPORT}}, and adds a variable-length Encryption Context preceded by a length field:
+The figure below is presented in the format from {{RFC9000}}, and adds a variable-length Encryption Context preceded by a length field:

 ~~~